Skip to main content

 By tierfree-tier, enterpriseDifferent default rate limits per plan

-A single API works fine if all your keys share the same configuration and you filter by metadata or tags instead.
+A single keyspace works fine if all your keys share the same configuration and you filter by metadata or tags instead.

-Unkey generates a unique api_xxx identifier and a keyspace for the API.
-You use this identifier when creating keys and querying analytics.
+Unkey generates a unique API ID (api_xxx) for the keyspace.
+This is the identifier you pass when creating keys and querying analytics, so keep it handy.

-Each API exposes configuration through its settings page.
+Each keyspace exposes configuration through its settings page.

 SettingDescription